peggymmf/API-assignment/README-Template.md

 ### Click the link to download data as csv file
 - Then this app should be running on your local server at http://127.0.0.1:5000/
-- Click the link to run this app!
+- Click the link to download the final result!

 ## Authors